beyondessential/tupaia/packages/devops/README.md

 # Tupaia Devops

 The place where Tupaia devs go to op

 ## Setting up the server

 See instructions at `Set up server.md`

 ## Server structure overview

-### Repositories
+### Packages

-All repositories are stored in the ubuntu user's home directory, i.e. `/home/ubuntu/` or just `~`
+All packages are stored in the ubuntu user's home directory, i.e. `/home/ubuntu/` or just `~`

-Server repositories (with postgres database, running on pm2)
+Server packages (with postgres database, running on pm2)

 - meditrak-server
-- tupaia-config-server
+- web-config-server

-Front end repositories (built as static sites, nginx directly serves static files)
+Front end packages (built as static sites, nginx directly serves static files)

-- tupaia-web
+- web-frontend
-- tupaia-admin
+- admin-panel

-Other repositories
+Other packages

-- tupaia-devops (this)
+- devops (this)

 ### Connecting things together, and changing where they point for local development

 The different servers and front ends talk to specific instances of each other based on the environment variables in their .env files.
 If you want to change which components are talking to which, you just have to change the relevant .env entry, and rebuild (just reloading is not enough).